surface-dot-dev/postgres/ui/README.md

 #### Example Usage

-Here's a basic example of using the `select` Tool to perform a simple query on a Postgres table named "customers":
+Here's a basic example of using the `select` Tool to perform a simple query on a Postgres table named `customers`:

 ```javascript
 import { select } from 'surface.ui/postgres';